 For this segment of workshops and discussions, attendees will have to choose between four sessions.
 The sessions for Part III are as follows.

-In this session, networking experts at Bumble Bizz will walk you through some strategies to ease the anxieties and nerves that often come with networking.
+In this session, Kyra Seay of Bumble Bizz will walk you through some strategies to ease the anxieties and nerves that often come with networking.
 You'll leave this breakout with tools and tips for better managing the community-building aspects of pursuing a career or launching a project.

 Led by Sara Iñes Calderón, in this hands-on workshop, you’ll sit down to co-work and create your own invoice template.
 While we work, we’ll offer feedback on each other’s templates and hold an open discussion about customer and client management.

 Got something you’ve been working on?
 Looking for a co-working, coffee shop buddy?
-In this session, attendees are invited to co-work on their own projects and network in groups.
+In this session, attendees are invited to co-work on their own projects and network in groups with The Riveter Austin.
+Through their events and programming, flexible memberships, and collaborative workspaces, The Riveter is working to champion and elevate the conversation about diversity, equity and inclusion in work and in business.

 A good leader needs both positive and negative feedback to do the job well.
 In this session led by Dr. Elizabeth Goins, we’ll hold a group discussion about leadership anxiety, trusting our intuition and learning from our mistakes.

-Following the conference's events, we'll wind down in the lobby for a happy hour.
+Following the conference's events, we'll wind down in the lobby for a happy hour with Austin Cocktails.
 Before you leave, share your next steps with someone you haven’t met!